shivayogi11235/docker_multi_build/README.md

 	1) size of image and container.
            Lets check the size of image: docker images
 	        - The size of our image is astonishingly high which is above 1.2GB.
-		- We can’t ship the image of this size to production because of slower downloads.
-It takes longer  than usual to download this image over the network.
+		- We can’t ship the image of this size to production because of slower downloads because it takes longer than usual to download this image over the network.
 	2) larger surface area.
            - Another problem is the larger surface area which is prone to attacks.
            - We included npm dependencies and the entire Angular CLI library in the image which are